prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

-If Hartrath’s landscape invests in the arcadian simplicity of the picturesque, Norris’s insistently repeat the pastoral rejoinder: *Et in Arcadia ego*.
+If Hartrath’s landscape invests in the arcadian simplicity of the picturesque, Norris’s insistently repeat the pastoral rejoinder: *et in Arcadia ego*.
 And yet even the simplicity of the pastoral mode is symbolically rejected, both the neo-classical pastoral that, as Raymond Williams points out, excises all “living tensions” from rural life and the more complex pastoral of